-Fire SafetyPosted almost 5 years ago by Holly
+Fire SafetyPosted about 5 years ago by Holly

 A few weeks ago, my Mom and I updated our annual fire-evacuation plans.
 Living in a rural area, we know from experience that when the fire department knocks on the door, there may be only minutes to throw our highest-priority items in the car.
 I would encourage everyone-- especially those in wildfire areas-- to give a few minutes thought to an evacuation plan.
 Here are some ideas for fire-safety: